Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ## Storybook doesn't Support Some NextJS Features

 Currently, storybook doesn't support some features (TurboPack, Server Component, SWC etc) of `NextJS v13`.
 But if you are not using these features, then there shouldn't be any problem with storybook. [**[Source]**](https://storybook.js.org/docs/ember/configure/frameworks#nextjs-13-doesnt-work-with-storybook)

+## License

+Being an open source repository, this repo has a MIT License in it.
+But when you are using this template, you should have to use your own license here :rotating_light::rotating_light::rotating_light:.
+You can easily generate this.
+You can read [**Licensing a repository Doc**](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).